 I have written on numerous topics and in various contexts.
 My goal with this collection of sample pieces is to give a sense of myself as a writer in the big picture, to provide examples of my style and my ability to find and express a narrative.

-Music: look at me using my degree.
-These are program notes I wrote for Chamber Music Tulsa, for their “evening salon” concert series aimed at reaching new audiences and introducing unfamiliar listeners to classical music, and concert reviews I wrote as their “field agent” scouting interesting ensembles to book for upcoming seasons.
+Music: These are program notes I wrote for Chamber Music Tulsa, for their “evening salon” concert series aimed at reaching new audiences and introducing unfamiliar listeners to classical music, and concert reviews I wrote as their “field agent” scouting interesting ensembles to book for upcoming seasons.

 - Concert Review – Minetti Quartet Show Viennese Character, 3-31-16 Mendelssohn, Beethoven, beer, caffeine, Type-A friends in party dresses, and Kafka.

-- Verona Quartet at Carnegie Hall 2-7-17 – A young quartet just out of school, so good they made me start exasperatedly criticizing the limitations of the “academic” model that early-career classical musicians are often trapped in.
+- Verona Quartet at Carnegie Hall 2-7-17 – A young quartet just out of school, so good they made me start lamenting the limitations of the “academic” model that early-career classical musicians are often trapped in.

 The romance of football: These are a small selection, and happen to be my favorites, of the articles I wrote for Italian Football Daily in 2014-15.
 We were mostly a news-oriented site but whenever possible I pitched longer-form player profiles and – especially – explorations of the history of the game and its great characters.

 - “Gianfranco Zigoni: Jesus, Che Guevara and Myself.”
 One of the most bizarre figures of a bizarre era: an eccentric striker in Dolce Vita 1970s Italy.

 - “Vittorio Pozzo: A General At War.”
 The Italian national team’s most successful coach and an important revolutionizer of the game’s tactics – and a favorite of Benito Mussolini.